MicrosoftDocs/data-api-builder-docs/data-api-builder/tutorial-deploy-container-app-cli.md

 ## Create container app

-TODO
+First, create an Azure Container Apps instance with a system-assigned managed identity.
+This identity is eventually granted role-based access control permissions to access Azure SQL and Azure Container Registry.

-1. TODO
+1. Create a universal `SUFFIX` variable to use for multiple resource names later in this tutorial.

     ```azurecli-interactive
     let SUFFIX=$RANDOM*$RANDOM
     ```

-1. TODO
+1. Create a `LOCATION` variable with an Azure region you selected to use in this tutorial.

     ```azurecli-interactive
     LOCATION="<azure-region>"
     ```

 1. Create a variable named `RESOURCE_GROUP_NAME` with the resource group name.
 For this tutorial, we recommend `msdocs-dab-*`.
+You use this value multiple times in this tutorial.

     ```azurecli-interactive
     RESOURCE_GROUP_NAME="msdocs-dab$SUFFIX"